 The European Civic Forum (ECF) is a transnational network that brings together over 100 associations and NGOs across 27 countries in Europe, actively working on issues such as citizenship education, defence of human rights and the advocacy of democracy.

 IPHR works closely with civil society groups from the former Soviet Union to raise human rights concerns at the international level and promote respect for the rights of vulnerable communities.
-IPHR cooperates with the following organisations on providing updates to CIVICUS Monitor: Kazakhstan International Bureau for Human Rights and Rule of Law, Nota Bene, Turkmen Initiative for Human Rights, the Association for Human Rights in Central Asia, as well as other Central Asian human rights groups and defenders.
+IPHR cooperates with the following organisations on providing updates to CIVICUS Monitor: Kazakhstan International Bureau for Human Rights and Rule of Law, Turkmen Initiative for Human Rights, the Association for Human Rights in Central Asia, Legal Prosperity Foundation as well as other Central Asian human rights groups and defenders.

 Liberties is a non-governmental organisation promoting the civil liberties of everyone in the European Union (EU).
 Liberties, together with its members, carries out advocacy, campaigning and public education activities.